Observation of long-range orbital transport and giant orbital torque

 The behavior of orbital currents is predicted to be fundamentally different from that of spin currents in ferromagnets (FMs), providing a way to probe the orbital transport~\cite{PhysRevResearch.2.013177,go2021long}.
 When a spin current is injected into a FM, its transverse component to the magnetization precesses rapidly in the real space because of the spin splitting, which induces the difference in the wavevectors of the majority and minority spins at the Fermi surface (see Fig.~\ref{fig1}a)~\cite{PhysRevB.66.014407}.
 The precession wavelength is different depending on the incident angles of the electrons, resulting in the short spin decay length, less than 1 nm.
-In contrast, a recent theory predicts that an orbital current does not precess rapidly and decays over much longer distances than a spin current in FMs does (see Fig.~\ref{fig1}b and Supplementary Note 1)~\cite{go2021long}.
+In contrast, a recent theory predicts that an orbital current does not precess rapidly and decays over much longer distances than a spin current in FMs does (see Fig.~\ref{fig1}b, the physical picture is explained in Supplementary Note 1)~\cite{go2021long}.
 This difference has been attributed to the unique feature of the orbital current that its constituent orbital states in FMs can remain nearly degenerate in limited regions of the momentum space, which form hot-spots for the orbital response~\cite{go2021long}.
 In the FMs, the angular momentum of the injected spin and orbital currents is transferred to the local spins, giving rise to torques on the magnetization: spin and orbital torques~\cite{PhysRevResearch.2.013177}.
-Recent experimental studies have suggested the presence of the current-induced orbital torque~\cite{PtCo-orbital,PhysRevB.103.L020407,PhysRevResearch.2.013127,tazaki2020current,PhysRevLett.125.177201,Cr-orbital,Ta-orbital,choi2021observation,PhysRevLett.128.067201}.
-However, the observed torque efficiency is much lower than the spin counterpart despite the fundamental role of the orbital response in the angular momentum transport.
-Furthermore, experimental evidence for the long-range orbital transport in FMs is lacking, and thus the existence of orbital currents is still elusive.
+Although recent experimental studies have suggested the presence of the orbital torque~\cite{PtCo-orbital,PhysRevB.103.L020407,PhysRevResearch.2.013127,tazaki2020current,PhysRevLett.125.177201,Cr-orbital,Ta-orbital,choi2021observation,PhysRevLett.128.067201,PhysRevResearch.4.033037}, the fundamental properties of the orbital torque and orbital transport are still elusive.
+In fact, in the previous works, the observed torque efficiency is much lower than the spin counterpart despite the fundamental role of the orbital response in the angular momentum transport.
+Furthermore, experimental evidence for the long-range orbital transport in FMs is lacking.